StevenMup2004/Scientific_Computing_Project_Group5_20232/README.md

 ## Introduction

-This project provides implementations for solving the heat equation for a 2D plate using various iterative methods.
-The methods included are:
+This is project of IT4110E course, which implementations for solving the heat equation for a 2D plate using various iterative methods.The methods included are:

 - Jacobi Iterative Method
 - Gauss-Seidel Iterative Method